 ***Unfortunately I believe that this Air Raid Shelter has now been totally removed***

-This is the final resting place of Sergeant Observer Thomas James McCloud, 1066739, of the Royal Air Force Volunteer Reserve who was flying with 18 Squadron when he was killed in action on 6th November 1942.
+Sergeant Observer Thomas James McCloud, 1066739, Royal Air Force Volunteer Reserve who was flying with 18 Squadron when he was killed in action on 6th November 1942.

 The headstone immediately catches the eye on entering the cemetery as it is not the usual Commonwealth War Graves Commission type headstone but rather a family cross which incorporates the Royal Air Force wings.

 On researching 18 Squadron I believe that at the time of Sergeant McCloud's death the Squadron were flying Bristol Blenheim aircraft and were operating in both North Africa and supporting the Allies in the Italian campaign.

 Sergeant Wireless Operator / Air Gunner Alexander Campbell, Service Number 974217, was 19 years old when he was killed on 18th June 1941.